Maternal and children’s healthy weight

 It is important that children eat a healthy diet to ensure they get the nutrition they need to help them grow into healthy adults.
 Children who are a healthy weight are more self-confident, have a better ability to learn and are much less likely to have health problems later in life.

 Physical activity helps children maintain a healthy weight.
 It also helps to develop strong bones and muscles.
-The most recent UK Physical Activity Guidance for children demonstrates children aged 5 – 18 years old should be active for 60 minutes every day.
+Children aged 5 to 18 years old should be active for 60 minutes every day.

 If you want activities the whole family can take part in together then Change4Life has some great games and ideas.

 For more information on any of our initiatives use the contact details below.

 Children are getting heavier and that is bad news for their health, especially as they get older.
 Evidence shows that overweight children are likely to become overweight adults, with worsening health problems as they get older.
 In adults, being overweight is linked to type 2 diabetes, and increased risk of heart disease and certain cancers.
 But health is not the only issue.
 Overweight children could also be affected by:

 - embarrassment when playing games or sports

 - difficulty in being active (for example, getting breathless quickly)

 Even if your child is not overweight or obese, it is important that they eat healthily and are physically active.
 One of the best ways to teach your children to eat well and move more is to do so yourself and as a family.

 Weighing and measuring children